WFSTs internals

 Construct an empty Weighted Finite State Transducer (WFST)

-input symbol table (can be a dictionary or a vector)osym
+isyminput symbol table (can be a dictionary or a vector)osymoutput symbol dictionary (optional)Wweight type

 add_arc!(fst, srcdest::Pair, ilabelolabel::Pair[, w=one(W)])